Frequently Asked Questions

 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.

 - If your child has a Supporting me to Learn Plan (an individualised plan to set specific targets for the needs of your child) there will be termly meetings.

 - If your child has complex SEND they may have an EHCP (Education Health and Care Plan), which means that a formal meeting will take place to discuss your child’s progress and a report will be written.

 What support will there be for my child’s overall well-being?

 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child’s well-being.
 We have a caring, understanding team looking after our children.

 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
-If further support is required the class teacher liaises with the SENCo for further advice and support.
-This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Team.
+If further support is required the class teacher liaises with the SENDCo for further advice and support.
+This may involve working alongside outside agencies such as Learning Support Services and/or an Educational Psychologist.

 - The school also has a Learning Monitor who works with children with behavioural / emotional / social issues and communicates regularly with parents.

 - We can also offer support through Catholic Care.